AtanasovAtanas/interactive-content/EN/06-Sets-and-Maps-Advanced-Exercise/13-Problem.md

 ### Constraints

 - N is in the range [1 ...
 100]
-- The dragon type and name are one word only, starting with capital letter.
+- The dragon type and name are one word only, starting with a capital letter.
-- Damage health and armor are integers in range [0 ...
+- Damage health and armor are integers in the range [0 ...
 100000] or **null**

 ## Examples
 | **Input** | **Output** |